on where to

 popularity of camper trailer ownership.
 Now there are a number of

-books and websites devoted on where to camp, along with what to
+books, websites & apps devoted on where to camp, along with what to

 exploring your own backyard.

-highway of the internet.
+of the internet.
 Google is your friend.
-Type a place name
+Type a place name into

-into Google and you will find plenty of information on what to see
+Google and you will find plenty of information on what to see within

-within a few hours drive from home for a quick weekend getaway.
+a few hours drive from home for a quick weekend getaway.
+There are

-There are also plenty of websites devoted to camping locations.
-For
+also plenty of websites devoted to camping locations.

 Your state's national park website will list if the campsites are